georgexyz19/inkscapetutorial.org/content/posts/extension15_selection.md

 ```

 The `bounding_box` method returns a `BoundingBox` object for selected elements.
-It's very useful when we need to know the size of selected elements such as
+It's useful when we need to know the size of selected elements such as
 the `Dimensions` extension.

 The Inkscape itself preserves the select order when passing the ids to extension.